InstituteforDiseaseModeling/data_access_library/README.md

 # Data Access and Analysis Library Demo

-This library provides a set of samples for accessing and analyzing data, including Python and R.
+This library aims to provide a set of samples for accessing and analyzing data, including Python and R.
 It demonstrates the interactive and reproducible code snippets that can be shared with IDM reserachers.
 The usage of `devcontainer` to set up a consistent development environment in Github codespaces can help you to get started quickly.
+Below is the instruction and some examples to show how to standardize the development environment and share your work with others using Quarto.
+You are encouraged to submit your own examples in the `r/samples` or `python/samples`.

-## 1. Usage of Devcontainer
+## 1. Use of Devcontainer

 The `devcontainer` feature in VS Code allows you to define the development environment using a Docker-based configuration.
 This ensures that all contributors to a project have a consistent setup, eliminating the "works only on my machine" problem.